NorESMhub/NorESM-docs/configurations/platforms.rst

 Apply for membership in CESM climate model shared data storage (NAISS 2024/23-95) for access to the folder.

-Copy the files in the above folder to if configuration files are not distributet witht he code:
+Copy the files in the above folder to if configuration files are not distributed with the code:
 ::

     cd <noresm-base>/cime/config/cesm/machines/